rotundasoftware/backbone-courier/README.md

 * `message.data` is an application defined data object, as provided the in second argument to `view.spawn()`
 * `message.source` is the child view object that spawned or passed this message to this view.

 The `messageName` portion of the `onMessages` hash keys is matched against the name of the messages that are received.
-An asterix character `*` can be used as a wildcard in the `messageName` to match zero or more letters, numbers, or underscores.
-(If multiple entries match the message name, the most specific entry will "win", that is, the entry with the greatest number of non-wildcard characters will be used.)

 The `source` part of the hash key can be used to match only messages that come from a particular child view.
-The view reference is resolved using the override-able `view._getChildViewByName()` method.
-(Matching entries in the `onMessages` hash that have a `source` specified are always considered more specific than those that do not have any `source` specified.)

-The default implementation of `view._getChildViewByName()` expects that a hash of child views is kept in `view.subviews`, the keys of the hash being the names of the child views, and the values references to the child view objects themselves.
-This implementation fits together with the [Backbone.Subviews](https://github.com/dgbeck/backbone.subviews) view mixin, since the Backbone.Subviews mixin will automatically populate the `subviews` hash appropriately.
-You may override `view._getChildViewByName()` if you would like to provide an alternate means of mapping `source` to child view objects.
+This feature fits together naturally with the [Backbone.Subviews](https://github.com/dgbeck/backbone.subviews) view mixin.
+In order to map the `source` name to a particular child view, Backbone.Courier expects a hash of child views to be stored in `view.subviews`, the keys of the hash being the names of the child views, and the values references to the child view objects.
+This hash is setup automatically for you by the [Backbone.Subviews](Backbone.Subviews) mixin.
+(You may override `view._getChildViewByName()` if you would like to provide an alternate means of mapping the `source` name to child view objects.)

 ```javascript
 onMessages : {